abhisheknist149/Learning/README.md

+This Project is created just to learn technolgies and try out samples and is not be used for any production work

 # Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.